Increase 3 times your chances of landing an offer Register ×

 4.1.
 Check

-• Reinforces skills that are not adequately explained on your resume
+- Reinforces skills that are not adequately explained in your resume

-You would simply not believe how many candidates we see making mistakes here - indeed, outside consulting, the former Graduate Recruitment Manager at City law firm Mayer Brown found that 20% of applicants got the firm’s name wrong.
-If so many high-flying lawyers can make that kind of mistake, so can you - check!
+You wouldn't believe how many candidates we see making mistakes here - indeed, outside consulting, the former Graduate Recruitment Manager at City law firm Mayer Brown found that 20% of applicants got the firm’s name wrong.
+If so many high-end, detail-oriented lawyers can make that kind of mistake, so can you - check!

 4.2.
 Feedback